System Design Space

 Knowledge graphSettings

-Google Global Network: Evolution and Architectural Principles for the AI Age
+Google Global Network: Evolution and Architectural Principles for the AI Era

 hard

-This chapter matters because it treats the network not as background infrastructure, but as a central part of global system architecture, especially in an AI-heavy world of cross-region data movement.
+This chapter treats the network not as background infrastructure, but as a central part of global system architecture, especially for AI workloads and cross-region data movement.

-In real engineering work, it helps bring WAN topology, reroute mechanics, traffic engineering, and inter-region latency into system design instead of leaving them outside the team’s mental model.
+In real engineering work, it brings WAN topology, protective rerouting, traffic engineering, and inter-region delay into system design instead of leaving them outside the team’s mental model.

-In interviews, reviews, and architecture discussions, it is especially useful when you need to explain how regional failures, congestion, and tail latency shape architecture just as much as application logic does.
+In interviews and architecture reviews, it is especially useful when you need to explain how regional failures, congestion, and tail latency shape architecture as much as application logic does.

 Practical value of this chapter